MapRock/TimeMolecules/tutorials/setup_azure_vm_for_testing_time_molecules.md

 ## 2. Cost Management (Very Important)

-After you receive a message stating that the creation of the Virtual Machine is complete, you should ensure it is not running.
+After you receive a message stating that the creation of the Virtual Machine is complete, you need to check whether the VM is running or not, and whether you wish to continue right now or later.

 1. Go to **Home** → select *TimeSolution-Book-Tutorial-V1**
-2. If you don't intend to continue at this time and if Stop is enabled, click Stop to stop the VM
+2. If you **don't** intend to continue at this time and if Stop is enabled, click Stop to stop the VM.
-3. If you DO intend to continue at this time and if Stop is disabled, click Start.
+3. If you **DO** intend to continue at this time and if Stop is disabled, click Start.
 If will take a few minutes and you will incur charges.

+Remember:

 - You are **only charged** while the VM status shows **Running**.
 - As soon as the VM finishes deploying, **immediately click Stop** in the Azure Portal (this deallocates it).